James Butler, 9th Earl of Ormond

 James Butler, 9th Earl of Ormond and 2nd Earl of Ossory (c.
 1496 – 1546), known as the Lame (Irish: Bacach), was in 1541 confirmed as Earl of Ormond thereby ending the dispute over the Ormond earldom between his father, Piers Butler, 8th Earl of Ormond, and Thomas Boleyn, 1st Earl of Wiltshire.
-He died from poison in London.
+Butler died from poison in London.

 Birth and origins

-James was born about 1496 in Ireland.
-He was the eldest son of Piers Butler, 8th Earl of Ormond and his wife Margaret FitzGerald.
+James was born about 1496 in Ireland, the eldest son of Piers Butler, 8th Earl of Ormond and his wife Margaret FitzGerald.

 At the time of his birth, his father was a contender in line for the succession of Thomas Butler, 7th Earl of Ormond, being a descendant of James Butler, 3rd Earl of Ormond.
 His father's family, the Butlers, were an Old English dynasty that descended from Theobald Walter, who had been appointed chief butler of Ireland by King Henry II in 1177.

 Thomas's mother was a daughter of Gerald FitzGerald, 8th Earl of Kildare and his first wife, Alison FitzEustace.
 Her family, the Geraldines, also were an Old English family.
 His parents had married in 1485.
 He was one of nine siblings, who are listed in his father's article.

 Early life

-As a young man Butler went with Henry VIII to France and was wounded in a leg at the siege of Thérouanne in 1513, hence his surname the Lame or Bocach.
+As a young man Butler went with Henry VIII to France and was wounded in a leg at the siege of Thérouanne in 1513, hence his sobriquet the Lame or Bocach.

 On 3 August 1515, the 7th Earl of Ormond died in London.
 His father was heir male and succeeded.
 About 1520 James joined the household of Cardinal Wolsey, who praised him as a young gentleman "both wise and discreet".
 In early 1522, it was proposed by King Henry VIII that he marry his cousin Anne Boleyn, who was the great-granddaughter of Thomas Butler, 7th Earl of Ormond.
 The purpose was to resolve a dispute between her father, Thomas Boleyn, 1st Earl of Wiltshire, and his father over the Ormond inheritance and title; Wolsey himself supported the proposal.
 The marriage negotiation came to a halt for unknown reasons.
 On 18 February 1528, the King forced his father to resign the earldom of Ormond, which was given to Thomas Boleyn.